 - New Narrative for Europe

-The Year aims to promote debate, research and the exchange of good practices on the quality of conservation and of contemporary interventions on cultural heritage.
+The European Year of Cultural Heritage aims to promote debate, research and the exchange of good practices on the quality of conservation and of contemporary interventions on cultural heritage.

-Interventions on cultural heritage are actions that impact, or have potential to impact structures, places or sites of heritage interest, therefore this could cause any physical change or alteration.
+Interventions on cultural heritage are actions that impact, or have potential to impact structures, places or sites of heritage interest, and could therefore cause physical changes or alterations.

-This initiative aims at finding the right balance between quality in conservation and safeguarding on the one hand, and dynamic approaches to restoration and maintenance, innovative reuse and enhancement of cultural heritage on the other.
+This initiative aims to find the right balance between quality in conservation and safeguarding on the one hand, and dynamic approaches to restoration and maintenance, innovative reuse and enhancement of cultural heritage on the other.

 Policy makers, cultural heritage professionals, heritage organisations and civil society.

-Builds on the 1964 ‘Venice Charter’, which remains one of the most influential documents on conservation, an expert group coordinated by ICOMOS (International Council on Monuments and Sites) is working in close collaboration with the European Commission to produce an updated document on quality principles and guidelines for cultural heritage interventions in Europe.
+Building on the 1964 “Venice Charter”, which remains one of the most influential documents on conservation, an expert group coordinated by ICOMOS (International Council on Monuments and Sites) is working in close collaboration with the European Commission to produce an updated document on quality principles and guidelines for cultural heritage interventions in Europe.
 This aims to ensure that decisions relating to any major changes to the historical environment are based on a proper assessment of its value.

-A workshop of between 40 and 50 participants will feed the work of the group with lessons from practical examples/cases of good and bad practices in interventions on heritage through EU funds.
+A workshop of between 40 and 50 participants fed the work of the group with lessons from practical examples/cases of good and bad practices in interventions on heritage through EU funds.

 • February-April 2018

-The Commission plans to consult a larger group of key stakeholders (including UNESCO, ICCROM, ICOM and Europa Nostra and other members of the EYCH Stakeholders Committee) to build broad consensus on key quality principles for interventions on cultural heritage.
+The European Commission will consult a larger group of key stakeholders (including UNESCO, ICCROM, ICOM, Europa Nostra and other members of the EYCH Stakeholders' Committee) to build a broad consensus on key quality principles for interventions on cultural heritage.

-The final document will guide future discussion on the use of EU funds for interventions on cultural heritage.
+The resulting document will guide future discussion on the use of EU funds for interventions on cultural heritage.